classycodeoss/esp32-ota/README.md

 - Application code for the ESP32 to connect to an access point, listen for firmware update requests and write new firmware into flash memory.

+More information is available on our blog: https://blog.classycode.com/over-the-air-updating-an-esp32-29f83ebbcca2#.g5nwb78eb